 \subsection{Hierarchical Interaction Mamba}

 Structural WSI and transcriptomic data exhibit certain dependencies within local or global features.
 To capture these dependencies, we develop the HIM module.
-In inspired by~\cite{zhu2024vision}, this module is designed to learn intra-model features by integrating a bidirectional Mamba (Bi-Mamba) mechanism within a dual-level MIL framework.
-A comprehensive overview of the Bi-Mamba is provided in Algorithm 1.
+Inspired by~\cite{zhu2024vision}, this module is designed to learn intra-model features by integrating a bidirectional Mamba (Bi-Mamba) mechanism within a dual-level MIL framework.
+The specific structure of Bi-Mamba is shown in the top-right corner of Figure~\ref{fig:overview}.
 Our approach aims to model correlations across features of varying granularities effectively.
-For the first level MIL, the HIM module regards fine-grained (\emph{i.e.}, patch- and function-level) features $T^I_i$ and $T^G_j$ as instances, using Bi-Mamba with shared parameters between groups (i.e., region or process) to model fine-grained histological and genomic long sequences, resulting in enhanced fine-grained features ${T^I_m}^{\prime}$ and ${T^G_j}^{\prime}$:
+For the first level MIL, the HIM module regards fine-grained (\textit{i.e.}, patch- and function-level) features $T^I_i$ and $T^G_j$ as instances, using Bi-Mamba with shared parameters between groups (\textit{i.e.}, region or process) to model fine-grained histological and genomic long sequences, resulting in enhanced fine-grained features ${T^I_m}^{\prime}$ and ${T^G_j}^{\prime}$:

-Subsequently, with the second level MIL, features ${T^I_m}^{\prime}$ and ${T^G_j}^{\prime}$ are pooling into coarse-grained (\emph{i.e.}, region- and process-level) features, and Bi-Mamba is then re-applied to facilitate interactions among them to get improved coarse-grained features $T^I$ and $T^G$.
+Subsequently, with the second level MIL, features ${T^I_m}^{\prime}$ and ${T^G_j}^{\prime}$ are aggregated into coarse-grained (\emph{i.e.}, region- and process-level) features by average pooling, and Bi-Mamba is then re-applied to facilitate interactions among them to get improved coarse-grained features $T^I$ and $T^G$.
 Through this dual-level deep interaction mechanism for each modality, the HIM ensures a thorough and efficient integration of local fine-grained and global coarse-grained features, obtaining enhanced and comprehensive intra-modal histological and genomic features.